fdq09eca/edu_research/work-progress/current-work-progress.md

 ### Framework

-I propose the following themes, they are all responsive, i.e. it does not mess up in phone.
+I propose the following themes[^1].
+They are all responsive, i.e. it does not mess up with phone.

 [Feeling Responsive](https://phlow.github.io/feeling-responsive/)

 - Pros

   - Dropdown list navigation
-  - Blog (ease for publishing latest new, if you have any.)
+  - Blog, ease for publishing latest new, if any.
   - Good documentation

 - Cons